robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 should be able to keep adding records by repeating these steps, and the table will display all the records you've added.

-So you can see that we've now successfully implemented the Create and Retrieve steps of the CRUD cycle.
+So you can see that we've now successfully implemented the Create and Read steps of the CRUD cycle.

 ----